ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 print(exchange_data.json())
 ```

+What's happening here?

-We use the requests module to "get" data from the API, accessed through the EXCHANGE_URL variable.
-Near the end of the URL, notice `/api/latest.json`.
+- We use the `requests` module to "get" data from the API.
+	- The API is accessed through the `EXCHANGE_URL` variable.

-`latest` signifies an API _endpoint_.
-OpenExchangeRates has many endpoints.
-Each endpoint provides different data.
-One could request data from the `historical` endpoint (`https://openexchangerates.org/api/historical/`) to access past exchange rates.
+- Near the end of the `EXCHANGE_URL` variable, notice `/api/latest.json`. `latest` signifies an API _endpoint_.
+  - OpenExchangeRates has many endpoints.
+Each endpoint provides a different set of data.
+For example, you could request data from the `historical` endpoint (`https://openexchangerates.org/api/historical/`) to access past exchange rates.
+The `latest` endpoint returns the "latest" exchange rates.

-After returning the data, we print it using the `.json()` object method.
+- We print the data using the `.json()` method.
 The `.json()` method displays the data in [JSON](https://www.json.org/json-en.html) (Javascript Object Notation), which we can work with like a Python dictionary.

-Notice, a lot of data has returned.
-Let's modify the code so that we only receive exchange rates from USD to EUR, CAD, and ZAR.
+After running the program, you may have noticed a lot of data printed.
+Let's modify the code to only receive exchange rates from USD to EUR, CAD, and ZAR.

 Replace your code with the below:

 ```python
 import requests